TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 6/Romans 6.12.md

 ---

-Let not sin therefore reign in your mortal body, that ye should obey the lusts thereof:
+Therefore don't let sin reign in your mortal body, that you should obey it in its lusts.